casey/just/README.md

 ```

 Indented versions of both single- and double-quoted strings, delimited by
 triple single- or double-quotes, are supported.
+Recipe variables cannot
+be interpolated in a triple-quoted string.
 Indented string lines are
 stripped of a leading line break, and leading whitespace common to all
 non-blank lines: